FREE RESOURCES: Classroom Activities [ Page 1 ]

 Discuss Snow Fairies: "What are your magical powers?"

-Christmas Musical Play Kids Perform A Christmas Peter Pan Play script for Christmas Peter Pan
+Christmas Musical Kids Perform A Christmas Peter Pan Play script for Christmas Peter Pan

 St. Matthews National School, Dublin, Ireland - ArtReach's A Christmas Peter Pan